Is CKaaS Actually Profitable?

 - Dispatch accuracy protects ratings

-Profitability in CKaaS depends on contribution margin, not just revenue.
-Below is a realistic margin breakdown for delivery-first brands operating in Swiggy/Zomato ecosystems.
+CKaaS profit margin depends on contribution margin, not just revenue.
+Below is a realistic breakdown for delivery-first brands operating on Swiggy and Zomato.

-Brands that maintain food cost discipline, stable ratings (4.2+), and controlled discounts can operate sustainably within this margin range.
+Brands that maintain food cost discipline, stable ratings above 4.2, and controlled discounts are more likely to operate sustainably in this range.

-Most CKaaS brands don’t fail because of low demand.
-They fail because small operational leaks compound into margin erosion.
-Below are the biggest silent profit killers.
+Most brands do not fail because demand is low.
+They fail because small operational leaks compound into major margin erosion.
+These are the biggest silent profit killers in a CKaaS model.

 Oversized Menu